 As a tabletop Kickstarter creator, having a couple of different projects in the works can help you keep the momentum going for your business and provide you with options if you need to pivot due to unforeseen circumstances.
 “We actually planned on launching another game before Hoop Godz, but that game took on a whole different life,” Akil says.
 “It may come out sometime, but it may end up being a totally different game.
 It may end up being re-themed.
 Even though the game itself is pretty much finished, it just wasn’t right for us to put that product out here at this time.”

 When you start building your brand, you have to think about the bigger picture.
 “It’s all this balancing decisions about what’s good for my brand right now, what’s good for the industry, what kind of games are out there, and where I fit in,” Akil says.
 All of these things will come into play as you figure out what’s next for your brand, and they may end up altering your plans, so you have to be open to change.

 Akil admits that this move to pursue games has been fairly organic.
 Board Game Brothas is more about following his interests than making a strategic career move.
 “I’m here because it seemed like fun and I really enjoy being a part of the community,” he says.
 “I never really decided to make it a career, I just wanted to spend more time in this world and I guess it’s working out well so far.”

-Follow Board Game Brothas on Twitter to get updates on Akil’s upcoming project, Hoop Godz.
+Follow Board Game Brothas on Twitter to get updates on what Akil’s working on.
+His latest project, Hoop Godz, is now live on Kickstarter, so be sure to check it out.
 And learn how to start building your community by watching BackerKit’s Gen Con Online 2020 livestream.